Cynthiavlu/Identification_microbial_community_paro/README.md

 This research was initiated to develop and optimize a method to measure the level of contamination on Paro and to identify the microbial community.
 Here are the scripts and commands used in the data analysis.

-Two pipeline were used which were available on github. for our study, some settings were changes.
-The changed scripts can be found here ..LINK

 # Table of Contents
 * [Pre-analysis](https://github.com/Cynthiavlu/Identification_microbial_community_paro/tree/main/Pre-analysis)
 * [Analysis using NanoCLUST](https://github.com/Cynthiavlu/Identification_microbial_community_paro/tree/main/NanoCLUST_analysis)
 * [Analysis using ONTrack](https://github.com/Cynthiavlu/Identification_microbial_community_paro/tree/main/ONTrack_analysis)

+Two pipeline were used which were available on github. for our study, some settings were changes.

+NanoCLUST is a pipeline which creates clusters based on 5-mers and each read in a cluster is used to create a consensus sequence.
+The consensus sequence is then blasted against the NCBI 16s database for species identification.

+MetatONTrack80 is a part of ONTrack which is still in the experimental phase.
+MetatONTrack takes each read and blasts to the NCBI 16s database.
+As a result of the blasts, clusters are formed after which the ONTrack script can be used to create a consensus sequence.

 # original source pipelines